 “I’m not really sure how dance music (especially house) could have ever evolved to this point without the TR-909,” said San Francisco house DJ and producer Andy Caldwell, who bought a TR-909 for $300 in 1993.
 “If you were to remove the signature 909 sound from every dance record made since 1983 and replace it with something else, something inferior, it would sound thin, cheap, muddy and well to be honest…. shitty.”

 The persistent demand for the TR-909 has since driven up its price.
-Today, an original TR-909 will run you upwards of $3,000.
+Today, an original TR-909 could easily run you over $3,000.
 In reaction, Roland have re-upped the beatbox, releasing the AIRA TR-8 in 2014, a digital remake that combined the sounds of the TR-909 and TR-808 in one machine.
 In September 2016 came the TR-09, a small, analog reboot that recreated the TR-09 interface.
 Roland expanded upon its AIRA version with the TR-8S in 2018, which includes the ability to use the drum machine as a sampler.
 That same year, it also released the first official TR-909 plugins.
-These VSTs are available for $19.95 through Roland’s Cloud subscription service.

-In the modular world, Tiptop have split the drums of the TR-909 into discrete modules, while Hexinverter has also made several series of modules inspired by 909 circuitry.
+In the modular world, Tiptop have split the drums of the TR-909 into discrete modules, while Hexinverter (now defunct) has also made several series of modules inspired by 909 circuitry.
+More recently, Eurorack and MIDI controller company has introduced the S-909 module, a 4hp Eurorack module that offers the rimshot, handclap, closed hi-hat, open hi-hat, crash, and ride sounds from the 909 all in a single package.

 In honor of 909 day, we’ve put together a playlist of some classic tracks the have made use of the TR-909.
 Enjoy!